[?] Subscribe To This Site

 Swine flu is a form of influenza type A.

-that have been around for hundreds of years in various forms, and are routinely spread from person to person every flu season.
+Influenza type A or B are the 2 main types of flu viruses (also type c) that have been around for hundreds of years in various forms, and are routinely spread from person to person every flu season.

-Whether it's type A or B, it's more commonly referred to as the seasonal flu, and we've all suffered through it, (how to prevent flu) and likely on more than one occasion in our lives, during the flu season.
+Whether it's type A or B, it's more commonly referred to as the seasonal flu, and we've all suffered through it, ( how to prevent flu ) and likely on more than one occasion in our lives, during the flu season.

--But in the spring of 2009 a new strain of type A was discovered in Mexico that has been since referred to as the Swine Flu.
+But in the spring of 2009, a new strain of type A was discovered in Mexico that has since been referred to as the Swine Flu.
 It is more accurately known as H1N1, the H1N1 Virus and novel H1N1.

-In June of 2009 the World Health Organization (WHO) declared the H1N1 pandemic (worldwide) to alert level phase 6, the first time this has occurred since the Hong Kong flu of 1968. (see symptoms)
+-In June of 2009 the World Health Organization (WHO) declared the H1N1 pandemic (worldwide) to alert level phase 6, the first time this has occurred since the Hong Kong flu of 1968. ( see symptoms )

 These viral infections have no cure.
 It's the same as when you get a common cold or flu.
 Over-the-counter products you may take are designed to treat the symptoms of the cold or flu and in most cases the symptoms will generally become less severe as the virus runs its course, and you feel better.

-What's in a name?
+What's in a name ?

-genes in common with a flu virus that is common in North American pigs.
-(Swine)
+The swine flu was so named because earlier strains of influenza A had genes in common with a flu virus that is common in North American pigs. (also known as swine)

 -When the flu strain pandemic was first announced, many people believed that only those who worked with pigs or who ate pork could become infected with the virus, neither is true.